famly/hire-me/README.md

 ## Handing it back

-- Fork this repository
+- Fork this repository and commit all relevant files.
-- Document your process, design decisions and setup instructions in the `README.md` of your fork
+- Document your process, product decisions and other things you find relevant in the `README.md` of your fork
 - Send us a link to your fork, and let us know roughly how much time you spent